Recognizing Excellence in Long Term Care

 Every year the VHCA-VCAL Annual Awards Program celebrates the outstanding achievements of administrators, nurses, corporate staff, volunteers and others who help make Virginia long term care centers places of quality care for Virginia’s frailest citizens.
 The program also recognizes outstanding activity and event programs at Virginia’s nursing centers and assisted living communities.

-We are so excited to announce our 2023 Recognition Award Recipients!
+We are so excited to announce our 2025 Recognition Award Recipients!

 Award Categories

 D.A.
-“Woody” Brown Community Involvement Awards: Recognizing outstanding activity and event programs
+“Woody” Brown Community Involvement Awards: Recognizing Outstanding Activity and Event Programs

 For over 30 years, VHCA-VCAL has acknowledged the outstanding efforts of members, who use their activity programs to involve, entertain, educate and enrich not only their residents and families but the greater community.
 The D. A. “Woody” Brown Community Involvement Awards program was named in honor of Woody Brown, the first Director of Operations of Autumn Corporation, a Vietnam Veteran, and a dedicated, enthusiastic leader in long term care.